Shooting suspect was twice hospitalized for mental illness

 "We've always known he was a little off and stuff just because he wasn't social at all," Shay Kivlen, 21, of Seattle, said Monday in an interview.

 Biesecker reported from Washington.
-Associated Press Writer Russ Bynum in Jacksonville, Florida, also contributed to this report.
+Associated Press writer Russ Bynum in Jacksonville, Florida, contributed to this report.

 Follow Biesecker at http://twitter.com/mbieseck and McFadden at https://twitter.com/dmcfadd .